Site Sustainability Manager (SSM) training - This event has already finished (alternative dates are available)

 BRE Academy, Watford

-Online training (up to 10 hours) and 1 day classroom training It is essential that delegates complete the online training before attending the classroom training.
-The examination is based on both online and classroom training.
+Online Learning (up to 10 hours) and 1 day Workshop/Examination.
+It is essential that delegates complete the online training before attending the classroom training.
+The examination is based on both the online and classroom training.
 The Site Sustainability Manager (SSM) initiative provides a mechanism to encourage construction sites to be managed in a sustainable way, and also to address the performance gap between sustainable design and the completed building.

-Online training (up to 10 hours) and 1 day classroom training
+Online Learning (up to 10 hours) and 1 day Workshop/Examination.

 The Site Sustainability Manager (SSM) initiative provides a mechanism to encourage construction sites to be managed in a sustainable way, and also to address the performance gap between sustainable design and the completed building.